bigwiv/Biopython-cn/chr9.rst

     >>> pmc_ids
     ['2744707', '2705363', '2682512', ..., '1190160']

 Great - eleven articles.
-But why hasn°Øt the Biopython application note been found (PubMed ID 19304878)?
+But why hasn‚Äôt the Biopython application note been found (PubMed ID 19304878)?
 Well, as you might have guessed from the variable names, there are not actually PubMed IDs, but PubMed Central IDs.
 Our application note is the third citing paper in that list, PMCID 2682512.

-So, what if (like me) you°Ød rather get back a list of PubMed IDs?
+So, what if (like me) you‚Äôd rather get back a list of PubMed IDs?
 Well we can call ELink again to translate them.
-This becomes a two step process, so by now you should expect to use the history feature to accomplish it (Section?`9.15 <#sec:entrez-webenv>`__).
+This becomes a two step process, so by now you should expect to use the history feature to accomplish it (Section `9.15 <#sec:entrez-webenv>`__).

 But first, taking the more straightforward approach of making a second (separate) call to ELink: